WICG/inert/README.md

  `<dialog>` required the concept of `inert` to be defined in order to describe the blocking behaviour of dialogs, and the `inert` attribute was introduced ["so you could do `<dialog>` without `<dialog>`"](https://www.w3.org/Bugs/Public/show_bug.cgi?id=24983#c1).

-The attribute was later [removed](https://github.com/whatwg/html/commit/5ddfc78b1f82e86cc202d72ccc752a0e15f1e4ad) as it was the consensus that its only use case was subsumed by `<dialog>`.
+The attribute was later [removed](https://github.com/whatwg/html/commit/5ddfc78b1f82e86cc202d72ccc752a0e15f1e4ad) as it was argued that its only use case was subsumed by `<dialog>`.
+However, later discussion on the [original bug](https://www.w3.org/Bugs/Public/show_bug.cgi?id=24983) proposed several use cases which could not be handled, or only handled poorly, using `<dialog>`.

 ## Spec